See Our Most Frequently Asked Questions (FAQ's) Below!

 "Why Should I Shred My Documents and Files?"

 • Public Image: Leaked or discovered documents can jeopardize the public’s perception of your company.
-These days, dumpster diving has become a common journalistic practice.
+These days, dumpster diving has become a common practice.
 A thorough data destruction practice can ensure that company privacy is maintained and the power of information distribution remains in your hands.

 • Your Customers: Your customers trust your company with sensitive and personal information.
 Proper data locking and destruction practices add an extra layer of comfort and security, helping to reduce incidents of potential identity theft and information abuse.

 • Your Employees: Employees, both current and past, have legal rights to require the shredding of their documents before they’re discarded.
-Insurance Records, Employment Applications, Tax Forms, and Accident Reports are all examples of information that must be legally be protected.
+Insurance Records, Employment Applications, Tax Forms, and Accident Reports are all examples of information that must legally be protected.

 • Company Ethics: In these days, it’s very important to integrate the highest ethical standards into your company practice.
 Disposing of data recklessly exposes all shareholders to the many preventable risks of today’s world- such as identity theft and exposing in-company trade secrets.
 Also, the United States Court System has declared that they will not recognize trade information protections if the company does not take every recommended legal step to protect the information themselves.
 In short, the United States Justice System says that information ownership rights are forfeited to discarded information.